PlainConcepts/NetCore-Docker-Workshop/src/Docu/2. Docker compose/Add docker compose.md

 # Managing our containerized applications through docker compose
 In this section we will use docker compose tool to create and run our images for our sample project.
 We will see how docker compose is much more convenient that Docker command tool when we have more than one image to manage.

 **We must start from the code in the branch 2-dockerfiles**.
-This code contains the Docker files for Master and Slave applications.
+This code already contains the Docker files for Master and Slave applications.

 ## Pre-requisite: docker compose
 Apart of the Docker command tool, you must have the Docker compose tool installed to follow this section.
 Depending on the platform you are using, the installation of Docker will have already installed docker compose as well.
 To check it you can just execute `docker compose` in a comand prompt.
 In case it is not installed, install it from the [compose section in the Docker web page](https://docs.docker.com/compose/).